Dog tag: Switzerland

 On the back side the letters CH (Confoederatio Helvetica) are engraved next to a Swiss cross.

+Turkey

+A Turkish military dog tag is an official identification plate consisting of two rectangular stainless steel plates attached to the neck with a chain, given after basic training.
+It contains information such as name, surname, Turkish Republic identity number, blood type, place of origin, and religious belief (M/H) to facilitate the identification of fallen or wounded soldiers.

 United Kingdom

 The British Armed Forces currently use two circular non-reflecting stainless steel tags, referred to as "ID Disks", engraved with the following 'Big 5' details: